ctapobep/ctapobep/README.md

 * [My blog](https://github.com/ctapobep/blog/issues) (you can subscribe to that repo)
 * [StackExchange account](https://stackexchange.com/users/476019/stanislav-bashkyrtsev?tab=accounts)

-# Software courses
+# Сourses

-Sometimes articles turn into a series, and then turn into courses.
+Sometimes articles turn into series, and then turn into courses.
 I can read them as part of the B2B consulting or you can go through them on your own:

 * [Java Professionals Course](https://github.com/qala-io/java-course) \- can teach it, fully documented
 * [SQL Course](https://github.com/qala-io/sql-course) \- can teach it, 100% documented